grr69/originatr/unofficial-grindr-apiv3-documentation.md

     http://cdns.grindr.com/images/thumb/320x320/<his Profile image hash>

 Note that the thumbnail size was increased between v2 (187px) and v3 (320px), and the URL has changed correspondingly.

+The `ttl` is probably a hint on how many milliseconds to wait before polling again.
+The value 420000ms = 7 minutes, which correlates well with the official client's apparent polling interval.

 ###Get the profile of specific users
 If you know the Profile IDs of specific users, you can fetch the contents of their profiles by issuing an authenticated POST to `https://grindr.mobi/v3/profiles` with this payload: